 Check-In at the Best Western Seattle Airport Hotel

-I walked inside and the one agent working on the front desk was on the phone helping a guest.
+I walked inside and the one agent working at the front desk was on the phone helping a guest.
 In the meantime, a second agent walked in and she was checking me in.
 While showing her my I.D. and credit card, I pulled up the screenshot I took of the $20 Best Western gift card for her to apply to my reservation.
 It was one of the best ideas to take a screenshot because I didn’t have to dig up the email with the gift card and unfortunately cellular service is very bad in the lobby.
 My Verizon phone showed me one bar and 4G but loading anything took forever.

 While I was filling out the usual paperwork for no smoking and others, she prepared a set of two keys and handed it over to me.
 With my bags in tow, I walked down on the right side of the front desk towards the elevator.
 The elevator is almost at the end of the hallway.
 Overall the Best Western Hotel has 3 floors with the lobby being on floor one.
 There is a ground floor, below the lobby and second floor.
-The reason for this, the hotel sits on a slope and the back half of the building, where the parking lot is, can be accessed from the Ground floor instead of the first floor.
+The reason for this, the hotel sits on a slope, and the back half of the building, where the parking lot is, can be accessed from the Ground floor instead of the first floor.
 My room was however on the second floor.
 From there I only had to walk right around the corner and 3 doors down to my room.

 1 King Bed Room (Room 259)